 Without Bava, there would be no such genre masterpieces as Danger: Diabolik (1968), Kill Baby … Kill (1966), Baron Blood (1972), Black Sabbath (1963), Revenge of the Vampire (1960), The House of Exorcism (1975), or Planet of the Vampires (1965), a sci-fi movie that shares many similarities with the set and story of Ridley Scott’s Alien.

-Leon Hunt’s title, apart from recreating Bava’s various career stages, approaches these main questions: how can a director develop an individual style, if his films came out in different cuts and editions, and not just once?
+Leon Hunt’s title, apart from recreating Bava’s various career stages, approaches these main questions: how can a director develop an individual style if his films came out in different cuts and editions, and not just once?
 (For example, his early success, the low-budget film Revenge of the Vampire also came out as Black Sunday, The Mask of Satan and of course under the Italian title La maschera del demonio).
 And why were his cooperation and his inspiration for several other French and Italian movies of the time so often obscured and sometimes hushed up?
 The book also explores Bava’s “… formal and narrative properties of a filmography marked by an emphasis on spectacle and atmosphere over narrative coherence and the ways in which his lauded cinematic style intersects with different production contexts.”
-Because often enough, Bava was called in to save a half-finished production and replace another director, and in return, he rarely was credited as such, or was needed as a fixer to rescue some special effects or assisted later in the editing stage.
+Because often enough, Bava was called in to save a half-finished production and replace another director or was needed as a fixer to rescue some special effects or assisted later in the editing stage and in return, he rarely was credited with such.

 Basically, Hunt elaborates on those production contexts.
 As for Bava, such conditions – unsteady, uncertain and mostly also not very well-paid jobs – were the standard work environment.
 Six chapters deal with details of his many productions in chronological order and his respective roles and time of engagement with the films.
 The best parts may be chapters 4, Bava and the Italian-style thriller, and 5: Bava and film style.

-The director died in 1980, he never could enjoy his success, as only years later his exploits were appreciated for what they were: masterpieces of horror film, the majority of those finished under extremely difficult circumstances.
-And the movies were shot usually on small budgets, and Bava had to make the best out of generally poor scripts and work on thigh schedules.
+The director died in 1980, never being able to enjoy his success, as only years later were his exploits appreciated for what they were: masterpieces of horror film, the majority of those finished under extremely difficult circumstances.
+And the movies were shot usually on small budgets, and Bava had to make the best out of generally poor scripts and work on tight schedules.
 After all, he was a “filmmaker’s filmmaker” and an “artisan-auteur.”
 The “… filmmaker-as-artisan always brings us back to the matter of creative labor, to what filmmakers can do, and have done, in particular circumstances.
 The artisan reminds us of filmmaking as work, as a set of technical and aesthetic challenges and a body of films as a sometimes-unpredictable career.
 The figure of the auteur retains its romantic allure, but artisans deserve our attention, too.”

 So many fans would probably state that they immediately remembered the way the movie was designed, cut, and recall the atmosphere and mood of several scenes; the plot, however, would be remembered least.
 Bava’s films are mostly loved (and often categorized) for their complex and unusual style and air, rather than powerful plots.